edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 ```

 That should be all we need to successfully build both our libraries and our game.
 Give it a go.
 Build.
 Run.
 See if your hard work typing all this has paid off.

+**Oh no, did it throw an error about the tile map?** Look at the code for how we test it is all loaded: we only count a line as done when it ends with a new line... can you figure out what is likely missing from your map file?

 I know it was lots of work to get here, but you can use loads of what you've just created for your own games!